aminkov/dowjonestoday-canister/README.md

 # Dow Jones Today

-A simple web application that displays the current value of the Dow Jones Industrial Average (DJIA).
+A simple web application that runs on the ICP blockchain as a canister and displays the current value of the Dow Jones Industrial Average (DJIA).
 This project fetches real-time DJIA data and presents it in a clean, minimalistic interface.

 ## Features